timothyportnoff/timothyportnoff/README.md

-### Hi!
-I'm Timothy 👋
+### Hello that is right my name is Timothy

-- 🔭 Freakin' computer nerd
+- 🔭 Computer
-- 🤔 If you have any questions about my projects or want help, please DM!
-I love collaborating
-- ⚡ Right now, I'm interested in:
-  - Scripting with API calls to AI networks
-  - app /GUI development, so I can showcase my projects visually
-  - creating 2D videogames with UE5
-  - Sleep
+- 🤔 Sleep
+- ⚡ Coffee
-- 🍜 All I consume is coffee and ramen
+- 🍜 Ramen
+- 👯 Programming

 <!--
 - 🔭 I’m currently working on ...